chrisanthropic/chrisanthropic.github.io/_posts/2018-01-13-adding-netlifycms-to-jekyll-secure-with-netlify-identity-git-gateway.md

 ## Next Steps
 ----------------
-First, I'd highly recommend reading through the NetlifyCMS documentation.
+I'd highly recommend reading through the [NetlifyCMS documentation](https://www.netlifycms.org/docs/).
 It's pretty short but very clear and concise and will get you going on any further customizations you might want to make to your admin page.
-Next, I'm planning on at least one more post digging into some more cool features Netlify provides (maybe two).

-Next up is how I migrated from formspree.io to Netlify form to manage my contact form.
-Now I can view/delete contact form messages from Netlify!